Starlight and Cinema

 Moonstruck Drive-In

-Drive-in movie theater mainstay Moonstruck boasts an awesome view of downtown.
-Guests may sit in or outside their car, but sitting on top of the vehicle or leaving the headlights on is not allowed.
-Outside food is also prohibited, but there’s an on-site concession stand for snacking and a rotation of food trucks every Saturday night.
-Feel free to bring your pet along—as long as they’re properly leashed.
+This drive-in movie theater mainstay offers up a classic cinematic experience with a little more privacy, whether sitting inside or outside your car.
+Perching on top of a vehicle, leaving the headlights on, and bringing in food is prohibited, but there’s an on-site concession stand for snacking and a rotation of food trucks every Saturday night.
+Feel free to bring your pet along as long as they’re properly leashed.
 This venue also hosts comedy shows, concerts, and film festivals.

 People wearing glowing green headphones and watching The Wizard of Oz outside of the Museum of Fine Arts, Houston.